What Is Self-Discipline and Why It Matters

 The Benefits

-• In addition, it helps you withstand external pressure and influence.
+- It also helps you withstand external pressure and influence.

-Self discipline is well portrayed in the story about the rabbit and the turtle, who conducted a race between themselves.
+Self-discipline is well portrayed in the story about the rabbit and the turtle, who conducted a race between themselves.

 Like the turtle, with self discipline you can finish what you start doing.